davepeck/cats-and-dogs-grid/README.md

 There are lots of ways to do this; it depends on your own set-up.

-Then clone this repository, change the `CNAME` to the name of the website you want to deploy to, and get coding on `app.tsx` and `index.scss`.
+Then clone this repository, `npm install`, change the `CNAME` to the name of the website you want to deploy to, and get coding on `app.tsx` and `index.scss`.

 ### How do I run a development server?